noman-git/lazy-snapping/README.md

 # Prerequisites:
 **Python _3.10.2_**
 > pip3 install -r requirements.txt
-### Please evaluate the code on the second method (main.py file and scripts in the src directory instead of the notebook)
 # How to run
 ## Method 1) Jupyter notebook
 ### 1) Install Jupyter notebook